jyothipulimi/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/README.md

 **3. Veterinary Student Training**
 Students use the app for simulated diagnosis and treatment planning, enhancing practical learning.

 ✅ **Future Enhancements**

-Deploy the model as an Android/iOS app
+•Deploy the model as an Android/iOS app

-Add multilingual support for rural users
+•Add multilingual support for rural users

-Integrate SHAP or Grad-CAM for visual model explainability
+•Integrate SHAP or Grad-CAM for visual model explainability

-Expand dataset to include more diseases and edge cases
+•Expand dataset to include more diseases and edge cases

 📬 **Contact**

-Jyothi Pulimi
+**Jyothi Pulimi**

 St. Ann's College of Engineering and Technology.